About The NCAC

 Founded in 1983, the North Coast Athletic Conference is dedicated to fostering a complementary relationship between intercollegiate athletics and the pursuit of academic excellence.
-Consisting of nine academically selective colleges and universities in Ohio and Indiana — Denison University, DePauw University, John Carroll University, Kenyon College, Oberlin College, Ohio Wesleyan University, Wabash College, Wittenberg University, and The College of Wooster, along with affiliate members Allegheny College, Earlham College, Transylvania University and Washington & Jefferson College — the NCAC believes that high-level athletic programs need not be sacrificed in order to meet rigid academic standards.
+Consisting of nine academically selective colleges and universities in Ohio and Indiana — Denison University, DePauw University, John Carroll University, Kenyon College, Oberlin College, Ohio Wesleyan University, Wabash College, Wittenberg University, and The College of Wooster, along with affiliate members Allegheny College, Transylvania University, Washington & Jefferson College and Washington University in St. Louis — the NCAC believes that high-level athletic programs need not be sacrificed in order to meet rigid academic standards.

 Significantly, eight NCAC institutions, and three affiliate members, have been granted chapters of Phi Beta Kappa, the preeminent honor society for colleges and universities.
 Only 293 of the more than 3,000 four-year institutions in the United States have been so honored.